Bonanza Ledge Overview

 This discovery included intercepts of 24.5 ft grading 0.27 oz/ton, 28 ft grading 0.30 oz/ton and 18.7 ft grading 0.42 oz/ton.
 Subsequent drilling yielded additional encouraging drill intercepts that included 84.7 ft grading 0.72 oz/ton, 44.5 ft grading 1.25 oz/ton and 57.7 ft grading 0.61 oz/ton.

-Based on the successes of these previous drill programs, the company has expanded its planned drilling program through to 2013.
-Initially the program will consist of 20,000 meters of diamond drilling to further explore at depth, along strike and within the Bonanza Ledge deposit area.
+Based on the successes of these previous drill programs, the company expanded its planned drilling program through to 2013.
+The program consisted of 20,000 meters of diamond drilling to further explore at depth, along strike and within the Bonanza Ledge deposit area.

 In May 2010, Barkerville confirmed that Bonanza Ledge style disseminated gold mineralization is present at depth.
 Diamond drill hole BC10-03 intercepted up to 50% pyrite replacement below 500 ft returning 3.8 g/t gold from 505.6 ft to 510 ft.
 The current Bonanza Ledge NI 43-101 resource has only been defined to a depth of 250 ft.
 Further exploration is now planned to follow up on these new deeper targets with several more diamond drill holes to be drilled both at depth and along trend of the Bonanza Ledge deposit.